 Excessive sweating is a medical condition, and while it can often occur on the hands, feet, forehead, and lower back, it’s more commonly concentrated in the underarms.

-The only FDA-approved ingredients (read: safe and proven) for topical over-the-counter antiperspirants are Aluminum-based compounds.
-These Aluminum compounds are applied to the skin and seep into the sweat ducts.
-And when you start to perspire, the perspiration causes a chemical reaction — creating a plug, or blocker, that fills your pores so sweat can’t escape.
+The only FDA-approved ingredients (read: safe and proven) for topical over-the-counter antiperspirants are aluminum-based compounds.
+When these aluminum compounds are applied to the skin, they seep into the sweat ducts.
+And when you start to perspire, the perspiration causes a chemical reaction — creating a plug, or blocker, that fills your pores and helps in preventing sweating armpits.

 That’s how all antiperspirants work, but only some of them are strong enough to stop excessive sweating.
-What changes is which specific Aluminum compound is being used, at what concentration it’s used, how it’s applied to your skin, and what other ingredients are in the antiperspirant to keep your underarms dry — without leading to skin irritation.
+Antiperspirants vary in terms of the specific aluminum compound used, the level of concentration, method of application to skin, and what other ingredients are added to keep your underarms dry — without leading to skin irritation.

 Introducing Duradry’s 3-Step System — an Effective Remedy for Underarm Sweating